 - Bulgarian writer Nikolay Haytov's story The Seed of the Dervishovs has the trope inverted and deconstructed.
 In a mountainous village, an Arranged Marriage happens between a boy and a girl.
 They fall for each other, but both are shy and he doesn't want to force himself on her.
 They fake the consummation in order for the village to leave them alone and let them stay together.
 It works, however when a brutish neighbor notices that the girl isn't getting pregnant for a long time, he deduces she's still a virgin.
 He bribes her brothers into kidnapping her and forcefully marries her, making everyone's life miserable.

 - In Elizabeth Chadwick's The Greatest Knight William Marshal, the knight of the title, has just been rewarded for years of good service with the hand of a rich royal ward.
 The girl is frightened and William is nursing a wounded leg so he suggests a rain check on the consummation and supplies the necessary blood himself with a prick of his dagger commenting that the better the lover the less the blood.
 As it turns out he could have saved himself the trouble as her period starts in the night giving them the perfect excuse to put of the consummation till they get to know each other a little better.
+By the time her period ends Isabelle's only doubt is whether it would be to forward for her to remind William that they have unfinished business.

 - The 1986 miniseries Peter The Great by NBC Productions showed the newly crowned Czar Peter of Russia taking the introverted virgin Eudoxia to the honeymoon bed.
 When Eudoxia claims that she must "sacrifice" herself for the good of Russia rather than out of love for Peter, Czar Peter shatters a wine bottle and lances his finger with a shard.
 His blood stains the center of the bedsheet, which he then displays proudly to his loyal palace guards downstairs.